Shared Ownership Resales

 Assignment is the term given when you sell your shared ownership lease.
 When you sell your shared ownership lease, the purchaser is agreeing to take on the terms and conditions within the lease.
 This transfer of responsibilities from one party to another is the ‘assignment’.

 You can only sell your share of the lease.
 For example, if you own a 50% share, then you can only sell 50%.
-You may wish to consider options of staircasing fully prior to the sale, depending on your financial circumstances and the terms of your lease.
+You may wish to consider options of staircasing fully, prior to, or at the same time as, the sale, depending on your financial circumstances and the terms of your lease.
+This may make finding a buyer easier, but independent advice should be taken on the suitability for your individual legal and financial circumstances.

 How does the process work?